-How to Fix Netflix Site Error
+Netflix Site Error

 The Netflix site error can be an issue from the client-side or it can be a server issue too.
 If it is a server issue, then it will be corrected soon enough.
 High storage by cache data can cause a problem too.
 Hence, this site error can be fixed by clearing the browser cache and cookies.
-It is also been noticed that in many cases, browser compatibility plays a huge role in this error.
-Using another browser to access Netflix can also fix this error.
-And a simple modem restart might fix the Netflix Site Error.

-What causes the Netflix Site Error?
+Understanding the Netflix Site Error

 Solution 1: Sign in using a Different Device

 When the error occurs, the very first thing you can do is to use another device to check if you are able to browse Netflix without the error message on a different phone.
 If there is no problem with the other Smartphone then that means the previous device you were using was causing the issue.
-It could be that your device’s software was outdated or high cache and cookies usage that takes up your storage caused your phone to get slower.
-These can be a reason as to why the Netflix site error occurred.

 Solution 2: Clear Browser Cache and Cookies